appacademy/pt-section-1-resources/02-week/2-day/notes.md

 `First Class Functions`

-- First Class Functions can be
+- First Class Functions/Objects can be

   1. Stored in a variable
   2. passed as an argument to a function (next week)